xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES
 ---------------------------------
-2022.21 October 28, 2022
+   -- bug (gil)    Fix bug where program appeared to hang if dropsize is set to 0 for PolyLine 2022.21 October 28, 2022
    -- enh (dkulp)  Much faster algorithm for finding frames in the RenderCache, should speed up initial rendering after load -- enh (dkulp)  macOS: RenderCache uses mmap to reduce actual memory usage and allow the OS cache to handle loading/discarding